mindthemath/home/content/workshops/info.md

 Our workshops are tailored to meet the needs of each audience, and we offer a flexible pricing model to accommodate your budget.

-We offer three progressive workshop options:
+Most workshops are structured with the following three progressive modules:

 **Learn** (60-90m): This foundation is a lecture-style presentation, followed by a Q&A session.
 For groups under 25 particpants, there is no additional charge.